Voter Pre-registration Requirements

 - A written request for an absentee ballot addressed to the County Auditor must include all of the following information:

 - Registered voter's name

 - Name or date of the election for which you are requesting an absentee ballot

-- Call the County Auditor's office at (641) 421-3027 and ask an Absentee Ballot Request Form be mailed to you.
+- Call the County Auditor's office at (641) 421-3027 and request an Absentee Ballot Request form be mailed to you.
 Once you receive the request form, you must complete the form and mail or drop off the completed form at the County Auditor's office.
 Once the form is received, a ballot will be mailed to your mailing address.

 How to Return a Voted Absentee Ballot